Azure/autorest.typescript/test/integration/generated/bodyFormData/README.md

-# BodyFormDataClient library for JavaScript
+# BodyFormData client library for JavaScript

-This package contains an isomorphic SDK (runs both in node.js and in browsers) for BodyFormDataClient.
+This package contains an isomorphic SDK (runs both in Node.js and in browsers) for BodyFormData client.

 Test Infrastructure for AutoRest Swagger BAT